GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 * Collection 3 generally aligns with Collection 2 in terms of classification performance, with trends across time periods and classes being mostly consistent.
 However, some deviations from this pattern have been observed across different locations and times, particularly in the Cultivated Vegetation class.
 * Collection 3 classification shows better overall consistency across different validation methods.
 * An improvement in artificial surface classification was observed in C3.
-More urban areas appear to be correctly identified, although there is a slight increase in false positive identification of urban areas in the central Australian desert and sandy regions.
+More urban areas appear to be correctly identified, although there is a slight increase in false positive identification of urban areas in the central Australian desert and other sandy regions.
-* Slight improvement is seen in Woody Cover for the Terrestrial Vegetation classification.
+* Slight improvement is seen in woody cover for the terrestrial vegetation classification.
-* Substantial increase in Landsat 7 stripe artefacts in C3 due to  Landsat 8 scenes being filtered out by bad geometric quality assessments.
+* There is a substantial increase in Landsat 7 stripe artefacts in C3 due to Landsat 8 scenes being filtered out due to poor geometric quality assessments.
-* General increase in C3 in the number pixels with no data surrounding water bodies.
+* There is a general increase in the number pixels with no data surrounding water bodies in C3.
-* Misclassification of water persistence over the ocean in C3.
+* Misclassification of water persistence over the ocean is observed in C3.

 ::::{grid} 1 2 2 3
 :class-container: images-max-width-100-percent